 Today I’m writing about a sentimental favorite of mine: the African milk tree.
 While I haven’t been a huge fan of cacti and succulents throughout my houseplant journey, the African milk tree is one that I’ve had for several years now.

-- African milk tree background
+me with my African milk tree

-- Is African milk tree a succulent?
+African milk tree care overview

 African milk tree background

 The stem of the African milk tree is typically a dark green color, and it’s covered in small thorns about 5 millimeters long.
 The thorns grow in pairs and a single leaf grows between them.
+New growth comes in as a pretty light green color, and the older leaves eventually drop off of the plant at it grows.

 The common name “African milk tree” likely comes from the fact that the plant is from Africa, it produces a milky sap (that is toxic, by the way), and it can grow and branch into a beautiful tree-like structure.
+And the African milk tree is actually a succulent, not a cactus as you might assume.

 It belongs to the euphorbia genus and the trigona species.
-There are about 2,000 different types of euphorbia plants in the genus, but there are far fewer types of trigona species.
+There are about 2,000 different types of euphorbia plants in the genus, but there are far fewer types of trigona.
 The only two I’ve seen available locally are the regular all-green kind you’re likely familiar with, and a “rubra” variety with more red.

 How much light does an African milk tree need?

 It can withstand direct sun.
 Just make sure you slowly acclimate the plant if you’ve had it indoors.
 It could react negatively if you throw it right into direct sun.
 Give it some direct morning sun to start.
 After a few weeks, it can live in direct sun all day.
-And it will likely explore with growth.
+And it will likely explode with growth.

 How often should I water my African milk tree?